Why “Closing the Sale” won’t work for your Heart-Centred Business

 4. It sets you up for Buyers Remorse

-People who make sales because of skilful use of closing techniques have a much higher level of refund requests in the days following the transaction.
+People who make sales because of a skilful use of closing techniques have a much higher level of refund requests in the days following the transaction.
 This is because the potential client wasn’t fully emotionally committed, and instead said Yes because they’d been manipulated into a corner.
 I know that I would far rather have one really excited client who is 100% committed to our work together because they have come to their own decision than “close” 5 clients who all change their mind the next day, or don’t achieve the results because they aren’t fully committed.

 5. It’s bad for Business